cloneofsimo/lora/README.md

 TODOS

 - Make this more user friendly for non-programmers
-- Make a better CLI
 - Make a better documentation
 - Kronecker product, like LoRA [https://arxiv.org/abs/2106.04647]
 - Adaptor-guidance
 - Time-aware fine-tuning.
-- Test alpha scheduling.
-I think it will be meaningful.

 # References